RMOnft/openDAW/packages/docs/docs-user/workflows/exporting-and-sharing.md

 6. **Download or share.** Save the resulting file to your computer or send the bundle to a collaborator.

 Use this workflow whenever you need to back up a project or deliver a finished track.
 For collaboration tips see the [Collaboration workflow](collaboration.md).
 For technical details on stem export see the [Stems Configurator](../../docs-dev/services/stems.md).

+Managing your local project files is covered in the [File Management feature guide](../features/file-management.md).